 15 December 2009

 Romanian diplomat Dr Silviu Ionescu hit three pedestrians at Bukit Panjang, causing the death of Tong Kok Wai.
 Ionescu was suspected of drunk-driving and hit and run.
-He left Singapore three days later.
+He escaped from Singapore three days later.

 Swiss Oliver Fricker became the highest-profiled foreigner since 1994 to receive caning after he trespassed SMRT Changi depot and vandalised two train carriages.